maximvochten/maximvochten.github.io/_pages/about.md

 I am a Postdoctoral Research Associate within the <a href='https://www.mech.kuleuven.be/en/pma/research/robotics'>Robotics Research Group</a> at <a href='https://www.kuleuven.be'>KU Leuven</a>.
 My research interests include learning by demonstration, optimal control, screw theory and estimation to support the programming of robots in interaction with humans.

-## Biography

-I obtained my MSc and PhD degrees in Mechanical Engineering from KU Leuven, Belgium, in 2013 and 2018, respectively.
-During my PhD research, I focused on trajectory learning, recognition, and generalization in robot programming by demonstration, which was achieved by integrating concepts from differential geometry, screw theory, and optimal control.

 I am currently working in the [Robotgenskill project](https://robotgenskill.pages.gitlab.kuleuven.be/) which focusses on the generalization of human-demonstrated robot skills.
 The project is an ERC Advanced Grant, led by [Prof. Joris De Schutter](https://www.kuleuven.be/wieiswie/en/person/00011419), which was proposed based on the preliminary results obtained in my doctoral research.

 ## Students